-4. Sufficient Progress
+Sufficient Progress

-EPA will evaluate whether the recipient has made sufficient progress 18 months from the date of award.
-For purposes of assessment grants, the recipient demonstrates "sufficient progress" when 35% of funds have been drawn down and obligated to eligible activities; for assessment coalition grants "sufficient progress" is demonstrated when a solicitation for services has been released, sites are prioritized or an inventory has been initiated if necessary, community involvement activities have been initiated and a Memorandum of Agreement is in place.
+EPA will evaluate whether the recipient has made sufficient progress 2 years from the date of award.
+For the purposes of the RLF grants, "sufficient progress in implementing a cooperative agreement" means that the grantee has made loan(s) and/or subgrant(s).
+Alternatively, sufficient progress may also be demonstrated by a combination of all the following: hiring of all key personnel, the establishment and advertisement of the RLF, and the development of one or more potential loans/subgrants.
 If EPA determines that the recipient has not made sufficient progress, the recipient must implement a corrective action plan approved by EPA.
 Failure to comply with the reporting requirements may result in an early termination of the grant and return of grant funds to the EPA.

-5. Collection of Post-Grant Information
+4. Collection of Post-Grant Information

 Under the Government Performance and Results Act, EPA reports on the many benefits of brownfields funding.
-One such measure provides information on additional resources leveraged as a result of using brownfields grant funds.
-These leveraged, non-EPA funds may include additional cleanup funds or redevelopment funding from other federal agencies, state, tribal, and local governments, or private organizations.
+One such measure provides information on additional resources leveraged as a result of the use of brownfields grant funds.
+These leveraged non-EPA funds may include additional cleanup funds or redevelopment funding from other federal agencies, state, tribal, and local governments, or private organizations.
 As many of these activities occur beyond the grant period, please note that EPA may contact you well after the grant period of performance to collect this information.

-6. Protection of nearby and sensitive populations
+5. Protection of nearby and sensitive populations

-Grantees are required to protect all nearby populations, including sensitive populations in the targeted community from contaminants during assessment work conducted on brownfield sites under this grant.
-Activities include implementing procedures necessary to mitigate any potential exposure from the contamination.
+Grantees are required to protect all nearby populations, including sensitive populations in the targeted community, from contaminants during cleanup work conducted on brownfield sites under this grant.
+Activities include implementing procedures necessary to mitigate any potential exposure from the contamination